khass24/health_app/README.md

-For the majority of my life, I was in bad shape.
+For most of my life, I was in bad shape.
 I ate whatever I wanted, went to the gym a few times a month (if that) and that was my existence.

 But back in 2017, enough was enough.
 I got my act together and ended up losing over 70 pounds.
 Since then, I've become more and more interested in what it means to be healthy.
 Most people picture a salad and some dumbbells when they think of health.
 But through my research, I've realized that there's more to it than that.
 So I built an app that will help a user enter and track what I've defined as the four main areas of good health: Sleep, Movement, Nutrition, and Stress Management.